ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 need to write a constructor that takes arguments and uses them to initialize your instance variables.

-For example, consider the constructor from ``Person`` class from the last section.
+For example, consider the constructor from the ``Person`` class from the last section.

 .. code-block:: java